jooservices/laravel-ai-workflow-template/ai-workflow.md

 > If your project does not use AI agents, you can ignore this document or remove it in your fork.

 > **🤖 ALL AI AGENTS MUST READ THIS FIRST**
-> This is your entry point to the JOOservices development workflow.
+> This is your entry point to the Laravel development workflow.
 Do not begin any work until you've completed the mandatory reading and understand your role.

+> **📚 Documentation Hierarchy:**
+> This document is part of the **global documentation** (submodule at `./docs/`).
+Projects may have **local documentation** in `./doc/` (singular) that can override global standards.
+Always check both global and local documentation before starting work.
+If local documentation doesn't exist, follow global only.
+>
+> **⚠️ CRITICAL RULE:** **NEVER modify files inside `./docs/` submodule** - it is read-only (NO EXCEPTIONS).
+All overrides MUST be done via local documentation in `./doc/` only.

 ## 📚 Mandatory Reading Order